-CISU always recommends that interventions are evaluated.
-The larger grant, the more important it is to have an evaluation, preferably an external evaluation.

-It is up to the grant holders whether they will make an internal evaluation, or they will make use of an external evaluator, or whether they want to combine the two options.
+However, CISU always recommends that interventions are evaluated.
+The larger grant, the more important it is to have an evaluation, preferably with external inputs.
+For grant holders of Small Projects, Large Projects, and Small Programmes, it is up to the grant holders whether they will make an internal evaluation, or they will make use of an external evaluator, or whether they want to combine the two options.
+For Medium and Large Programmes, it must be with external consultants.